 AHS works to affect change to advance the state-of-the-art of vertical flight technology and create recognition of the benefits of vertical flight.
-AHS leads advocacy efforts to Capitol Hill, the Pentagon, FAA, and the public.
-We are leading efforts to educate the public and decision makers through our outreach to the media.
+AHS leads advocacy efforts to Capitol Hill, the Pentagon, FAA and the public.
+We are leading efforts to educate the public and decision makers through our outreach to the media and Members of Congress.

-You too can get involved!
+You can get involved, too!
 Contact your elected representatives and urge them to support research and development of advanced vertical flight technologies.

 - Promoting research and development investments: Investing in future technologies is essential to advancing the state of the art of vertical flight.